 How We Make Change

 Where Barriers Occur

-When David and Hannah Edwards enrolled their child (“H.E.”) at Nova Classical Academy for the 2015 – 2016 school year, they believed it would be a good place for her to learn and thrive.
+When David and Hannah Edwards enrolled their child, H.E. (who now goes by Hildie and uses they/them pronouns), at Nova Classical Academy for the 2015 – 2016 school year, they believed it would be a good place for them to learn and thrive.
 At the time, their child presented as a gender non-conforming boy—that is, as a boy who preferred clothing and activities often associated with girls.
 David and Hannah were open with the school about their child’s evolving gender identity at the time of enrollment and began working with the school when their daughter enrolled at Nova to protect her from bullying and discrimination.

 Unfortunately, while Nova staff took initial steps to create a supportive environment for trans students, its leadership repeatedly blocked or delayed positive actions.
 As a result, the Edwardses’ daughter experienced bullying because of her gender identity and her ability to transition socially at school in a timely and supported manner was denied.

 READ MORE ABOUT THE EDWARDS FAMILY’S EXPERIENCE AT NOVA